Understanding What A Mortgage Loan Originator Does

 What Is A Mortgage Loan Originator’s Salary?

-A mortgage loan originator’s salary will depend on a number of factors, including the company they work for, their level of experience and how many loans they close per month.
+A mortgage loan originator’s salary will depend on several factors, including the company they work for, their level of experience and how many home loans they close per month.

 If the MLO is a broker, they may be paid by their clients or by commission from the lender they partner with to close the loan.
-If the MLO is a loan officer, they’ll typically be paid an hourly rate or salary along with a commission earned per loan they close.
+If the MLO is a loan officer, they’ll typically be paid an hourly rate or salary along with a commission earned per loan.

 How Do You Choose A Mortgage Loan Originator?